microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge02.md

 ## Introduction

-In this challenge, you will implement the Health Architecture FHIR Converter sample reference architecture to ingest, transform, and load patient clinical data into FHIR server.
-You will generate synthetic patient clinical data, convert them into FHIR Bundle and ingest them into FHIR server.
+In this challenge, you will implement the Health Architecture FHIR Converter sample reference architecture to ingest, transform, and load patient clinical data into FHIR Server.
+You will generate synthetic patient clinical data, convert them into FHIR Bundle and ingest them into FHIR Server.
 To generate synthetic patient data, you will use **[SyntheaTM Patient Generator](https://github.com/synthetichealth/synthea#syntheatm-patient-generator)** open source Java tool to simulate patient clinical data in HL7 C-CDA format.

 ### Clinical data ingest and convert Scenario
-In this scenario, you will develop a logic app based workflow to perform the C-CDA-to-FHIR conversion using **[FHIR Converter API](https://github.com/microsoft/FHIR-Converter/blob/master/docs/api-summary.md)** and import the resulting FHIR bundle into FHIR server.
+In this scenario, you will develop a logic app based workflow to perform the C-CDA-to-FHIR conversion using **[FHIR Converter API](https://github.com/microsoft/FHIR-Converter/blob/master/docs/api-summary.md)** and import the resulting FHIR bundle into FHIR Server.

 ![Ingest and Convert](../images/fhir-convert-samples-architecture.jpg)